bobfang1992/personal-blog/content/blog/why-golang/index.md

 # No dedicated enum types

 Again, Golang community will come up (or has already come up) with all sorts of excuses that why this is not needed.
 But I think [this example](https://debugged.it/blog/go-is-terrible/#no-enums) has perfectly summed up the problem with not having a syntax construct for defining "clean" enums.
-I just cannot understand why we still need to leave with C-style unscoped enums in 2021.
+I just cannot understand why we still need to deal with C-style unscoped enums in 2021.

 # Arrogant library design